danihall/esm-loading/README.md

     - `very-high`, `high`, `low`

 ## about selectors
-As explained above, a es-module must have a selector for it to be found in a HTML.
+As explained above, an es-module must have a selector for it to be found in a HTML.
 > This means, in the code of your module, you must have a variable named "selector" that holds the CSS selector of the HTMLElement linked to your module.
 For example in this repo, the file `example--nav.js` contains:
 ```javascript